Convert miRNA Identifiers Between Different miRBase Versions

 ...

-Type of your supplied miRNA accession. either "mature" or "precursor".
+Character: Type of the supplied miRNA identifiers; either "mature" or "precursor".

 Value

-Depending on the arguments, a data frame or a character vectors containing the miRNA accessions in your output version.
+Depending on simple_output, a data frame or character vector

 Corresponding API Resources